Code-Institute-Submissions/mihai-busuioc-grandmas-cookbook_MayResub/README.md

 - Attempted putting in 1 letter into username, and left password  blank Expecting feedback on all input boxes.
 - Attempted putting in 1 letter into username,  and add too short password Expecting feedback on all input boxes.
 - Fixed username to 3 letters, left  password  too short still block user from register.
+- Fixed password , Confirm password left blank Expecting feedback on Confirm Password.
+- Input Confirm password different from Password Expecting flash " Password don't match!"
-- Fixed password, now all registration rules are correct, allowing user to register, Expecting flash " Registration complete"
+- Fixed password and Confirm password, now all registration rules are correct, allowing user to register, Expecting flash " Registration complete"

 #### Login Page
 - Typed in username only and click login, asked for password.